-Conch (pronounced ‘konk’) is a type of edible marine snail popular through the Caribbean, especially in the Turks and Caicos Islands.
+Conch (pronounced ‘konk’) is a type of edible marine snail popular throughout the Caribbean and especially in the Turks and Caicos Islands.
 Conch tastes similar to clams, although it is a lot more ‘rubbery’ with a more defined texture.

 Conch is an important symbol of the Turks and Caicos, being one of three symbols on our flag (the other two being a spiny lobster and a Turk's Head cactus).

-The most popular type of conch in the Turks and Caicos is the Queen Conch (Lobatus gigas).
-Conchs take about 3-5 years to mature and be ready for consumption.
+Conchs take 3-4 years to mature and become suitable for consumption.
 They are scavengers, which mean they scour the sea floor for food, eating mostly carrion and other scraps.

 Queen Conchs produce beautiful shells.
 Unfortunately, to remove the animal from the shell fishermen routinely crack the top of the shell to break the seal the animal creates and thus be able to pull it from the shell.
 This ultimately damages the aesthetic value of the shell.